Guide to STAR Measures

 Clinical Workflow Integration

-Successful STAR performance requires systematic integration of quality measures into clinical workflows, ensuring that care delivery processes naturally generate high-quality outcomes and data capture.23,24
+Successful Star performance requires embedding Star measure requirements into frontline care operations and clinical workflows, while ensuring that care delivery processes naturally generate high-quality outcomes and data capture.1,2,8,9

 Workflow Design Principles

-• Point-of-Care Alerts: EHR-integrated reminders for preventive care and quality measures.²³
+• Point-of-Care Alerts: Integrate electronic reminders for preventive services and required quality measures directly within the EHR

-• Care Gap Identification: Automated systems to identify and prioritize intervention opportunities.²³
+• Care Gap Identification: Automated systems to identify and prioritize intervention opportunities

-• Performance Dashboards: Real-time visibility into measure performance for clinical teams.²³
+• Performance Dashboards: Real-time visibility into key metrics for clinicians and leadership

-• Standardized Protocols: Evidence-based care pathways aligned with STAR measure specifications.²³
+• Standardized Protocols: Use evidence-based care pathways aligned with CMS Star and HEDIS specifications

 Clinical Integration Strategy